Published June 6, 2012

 In 2001, the Holy See issued new legislation to assist bishops in handling allegations of sexual abuse of minors by Catholic clerics.
 Consistent with that legislation, in 2002, the United States Catholic Conference of Bishops established the Charter for the Protection of Children and Young People and Essential Norms.
 The Charter provides comprehensive procedures for addressing such allegations.
 It requires each diocese in the United States to initiate specific actions to create safe environments.
 It also directs action in the following areas: healing and reconciliation of victims and survivors; prompt and effective response to allegations; cooperation with civil authorities; disciplining offenders; and providing for means of accountability.

-Consistent with that commitment to openness and transparency, the Diocese of Rochester today publishes the names of all clerics removed from ministry since 2002.
 This list summarizes the final dispositions of all claims resolved since the Charter's in 2002.
 The Diocese will update this list if and when any new credible allegations of abuse are presented.

 The disposition entitled “Prayer and Penance” is explained as follows: The Essential Norms recognize that there might be cases where a priest or deacon has either admitted to a past act of abuse or has been found guilty of one, but dismissal from the clerical state does not occur.
 This could happen, for instance, when a priest is seriously ill or of advanced age.
 In these cases, too, he is forbidden from all public ministry and from otherwise presenting himself as a priest.
 He is expected to dedicate his life to praying for victims and repenting of his past offenses.

 The Diocese confirms that no priest who has harmed a minor remains in public ministry.